A Church of Bones

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

-To stand outside the Sedlec Ossuary in the Czech town of Kutna Hora, it doesn't look all that extraordinary.
+To stand outside the Cemetery Church of All Saints in the Czech town of Kutna Hora, it doesn't look all that extraordinary.
 It's just a little Gothic-style church and cemetery.
 But the church and burial ground in Sedlec has always been a bit special.

-The legend goes that, in 1278, the local abbot of the Sedlec monastery was sent by the Czech king to Jerusalem.
-There, he scooped up a handful of soil from Golgatha (the place where Jesus was crucified) and brought it back, scattering it over the Sedlec Cemetery.
+The legend goes that, in 1278, the local abbot of the Sedlec Abbey was sent by the Czech king to Jerusalem.
+There, he scooped up a handful of soil from Golgatha (the place where Jesus was crucified) and brought it back, scattering it over the Sedlec Cemetery (now the All Saints Cemetery).

 Because the cemetery was blessed with soil from the Holy Land, it became a desirable place to be buried in Europe.